Mess for Less

 Tip 2: After writing the letters with the permanent marker, give it a few minutes to dry before using.

-What age do you recommend this for?
+What age is this Easter game for?

-My kids did it at 3 ½ but it would be great for pre-k, preschool and kindergarten students or 4-5 year olds.
+My kids did it at 3 ½, but it would be great for pre-k, preschool, and kindergarten students or 4-5-year-olds.

 Easter Egg Letter Matching Game